Jun 07, 2021

 Before we begin, we’ll need to create a new email account in hPanel.

-Scroll down until you see the Create a New Email Account section.
+- Click on Add Email Account.
 Enter your preferred custom email name and password.
 Click Create.

 NOTE: By default, the spam filter and antivirus are automatically activated once you’ve created the account.
 You can preview your email account’s preferences by clicking the Settings button under the Actions section.